aratakokubun/cursor-hijack/README.md

 # cursor-hijack

-Library to hijack cursor and control it!
+Library to hijack cursor and control it.

 ## What is cursor-hijack?
 Why use cursor-hijack?